Myles Straw Preview, Player Props: Guardians vs. Tigers

-The Cleveland Guardians, including Myles Straw and his .400 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Will Vest and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.
+On Sunday, Myles Straw (batting .367 in his past 10 games) and the Cleveland Guardians face the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
+First pitch is at 3:10 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Tigers.
+He had two hits (going 2-for-3) in his most recent appearance against the Tigers.

 Sportsbook Promo Codes